 “What happens next after the experiment is over?...”
 Rob Raven began the workshop, focussing the workshop on the outcomes of experiments in contemporary cities and their impact on urban innovation and governance.

 This workshop began with an introduction of the central features of experimentation as a way to face urban challenges.
-The role of experiments is increasingly important to test new ideas and visions and to contribute to a new way of urban governance that helps cities achieve and accelerate processes of urban innovation.
+The role of experiments is increasingly important to test new ideas and visions, and to contribute to a new way of urban governance that helps cities achieve and accelerate processes of urban innovation.
 However, the emergence of this ‘governance by experiment’ also raises a fundamental question: how will a multitude of small experiments be able to address the big challenges that cities face, such as climate change, social inequality and economic fragility?
-The discussion that followed these presentations circled around this core question.
+The discussion that followed circled around this core question.

 The discussion gave a sense of what ‘governance by experiment’ entails, and also exposed its various dilemma’s.
 One such dilemma discussed was the high personal investment experimentation.
 Bram Heijer of Binckhorst noted: “Of all the people here, only Frank [from Buiksloterham] and I are not paid by some employer while attending this workshop.”
 This sparked a discussion about whether and how city governments can set the right conditions for experimentation and whether they could play a role in helping experiments learn from each other.